You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 The red dots do not come in the same size.
 They can vary and fit into different guns, whether it’s a handgun, rifle, etc.

-This means they are versatile and easy to use!
+In other words, they are VERSATILE and easy to use!

 Red dot sights also come in two types: